 I know what everyone’s thinking … the real reason I went to Jeff Willinger’s session today was to see what color glasses he would be wearing (in case you’re wondering, they’re blue).
 While yes, his fashion choices are always of the utmost interest, my focus for today was to see what Jeff had to say about mobility and getting social with SharePoint.
-While we’ve all been hearing terms like mobile and mobile strategy threw around, it seems like there’s a little bit less clarity when it comes to how exactly to implement a mobile SharePoint strategy.
-As Jeff succinctly noted, it seems like we all have mobile, but don’t know quite what to do with it.
+While we’ve all been hearing terms like mobile and mobile strategy thrown around, it seems like there’s a little bit less clarity when it comes to how exactly to implement a mobile SharePoint strategy.
+As Jeff succinctly noted, it seems like we all have mobiles, but don’t know quite what to do with them.
 This begged a question that was central to today’s session: What can we do in our organizations to make what we do a good experience?

 When it comes to SharePoint and mobility, Jeff noted that it is important to not only understand how we can drive people to mobile devices and social, but also how we can analyze our users’ needs to ensure that our mobile strategies address a specific problem or pain point.
 To better explain the range of mobile solutions available, Jeff used the Reach/Rich Spectrum to help break down the different approaches to mobility and mobile initiatives.
 Whether you need to reach a broad audience or provide a focused experience, Jeff’s spectrum includes four main options for building your mobile strategy:

 3. Third-Party Apps; and

 4. Build Apps for Mobility.